 H1.
-The use of the online community tool Ning is perceived as useful in comparison to other Web 2.0 tools used in the academic course "Computer-Mediated Communication" and it contributes to the educational effects of the course.
+The use of the online community tool Ning is perceived as useful in comparison to other Web 2.0 tools used in the academic course "Computer-mediated Communication" and it contributes to the educational effects of this course.

 H2.
-The use of the online community tool Ning is perceived as interesting and motivating to the students of the academic course "Computer-Mediated Communication" and it also contributes to the enrichment of students' educational experience.
+The use of the online community tool Ning is perceived as interesting and motivating to the students of the academic course "Computer-Mediated Communication" and it also contributes to the enrichment of educational experience of students.